Classroom & Class Information

 Third party publisher Material Integration

-Some faculty or departments choose to use third party publisher materials within their courses.
+Some faculty or departments choose to use third party publisher materials within their courses, such as products provided by Pearson or Sage.
+Please consult with your department chair prior to choosing such a product.
 For help loading these materials into your course Brightspace page, please contact the publisher’s representative.

 Finding your Classroom

 Once you have your UIndy account, you will have access to our intranet, My.Uindy.edu.
 Simply click on the “Faculty” link on the top right hand corner of the page, then “Faculty Schedule” in the “Shortcuts” underneath the search bar.
-That will allow you to select the term (such as Semester 1, 2025) and course.
+This will allow you to select the school term (such as Semester 1, 2025) and specific course section.
 Doing so will show you the class days, times, room, and enrollment.
-If you’re curious about the technology use in your classroom, check out what Technology is available in UIndy Spaces.
-Review additional information on utilizing technology.
+If you’re curious about the technology used in your classroom, check out what technology is available in UIndy Spaces.
+You can also review additional information on utilizing technology in our classrooms.

 Finding your Class Roster